gregjw/poke/README.md

   # Poke
-Poke is a CSS component library specifically for buttons, **built with quicker development speed in mind.**
+Poke is a component library specifically for buttons, **built with [styled-components](https://github.com/styled-components/styled-components) and quicker development speed in mind.**

 **Brought to you by [Feather](https://feather-cfm.com) and our design community, [Human Friendly](https://uiux.blog).**